normano/c5store/cli/c5cli/README.md

 # c5cli - Command Line Interface for c5store Secret Management

-`c5cli` is a command-line tool for managing secrets within YAML configuration files, designed to work with the [c5store](https://github.com/your_org/c5store_rust) (link to your c5store_rust repo if it exists) configuration library's secret format.
+`c5cli` is a command-line tool for managing secrets within YAML configuration files, designed to work with the [c5store](https://github.com/normano/c5store) configuration library's secret format.
 It allows you to encrypt, decrypt, and generate cryptographic keys for securing sensitive data.

 This tool leverages the `c5_core` library for its underlying cryptographic and YAML manipulation capabilities.